-Second Series Bonds are subject to mandatory tender under the same terms as that of providing a Substitute Letter of Credit.
+Series of 2020 Bonds are subject to mandatory tender under the same terms as that of providing a Substitute Letter of Credit.

-Upon substitution of the existing Letter of Credit, the Second Series Bonds shall be subject to mandatory tender for purchase.
-See "Tenders and Purchase of Second Series Bonds" - "Mandatory Purchase of Second Series Bonds".
+Upon substitution of the existing Letter of Credit, the Series of 2020 Bonds shall be subject to mandatory tender for purchase.
+See "Tenders and Purchase of Series of 2020 Bonds" - "Mandatory Purchase of Series of 2020 Bonds".